terraswarm/urban-heartbeat-kit/docs/gateway-setup-scratch-common.md

         sudo cp gateway/startup/edison/rc.local.edison /etc/rc.local

-3. Remove the `/usr/local/sbin` folder of stuff that we do not use or have
+3. Remove some crap from Intel or Jubilinux that we don't want or have
 replaced:

     Edison:

         sudo rm -r /usr/local/sbin
+        sudo rm -r /opt/edison
+        sudo rm /etc/init.d/galileod.sh

 3. If using a QMI supported cell radio (like LE910):